mikerochip/addressables-training-manual/README.md

 **Remote System Files**: These are what enable the Addressables runtime to load OTA content.
 These are pretty much just catalog files, and catalog files are what tell the Addressables runtime where remote artifacts are located.
 When you initialize Addressables at runtime, you need to tell it to update its content catalog with a remote content catalog (which is deployed just like any other remote artifacts), and by doing that, you enable the Addressables runtime to find where the remote bundles are.
 You can generate a remote content catalog by checking a box in the AddressableAssetSettings inspector.

-**Asset Bundles**: Unity can only load runtime assets at arbitrary paths if they are packaged into Asset Bundles.
-That's why Addressables outputs these. (`StreamingAssets` is a noteable exception but beyond the scope of this section.)
+**Asset Bundles**: For AssetGroups configured to generate bundles with Remote Load Paths, you'll need to upload all the bundles at the Remote Build Path (which is in your active profile) after the content build.
+For local bundles, you don't really need to do anything more after the content build.

 Things to remember:

-* You organize your project assets into AssetGroups
+* You organize your assets into AssetGroups, which contains the addresses and labels of your assets
-* AssetGroups are ScriptableObjects saved to your Assets folder
 * AssetGroups live in ```Assets/AddressableAssetsData/AssetGroups/```.
 The Addressables Groups UI gets its data from this folder.
 * AssetGroups' ```Build and Load Paths``` setting is what determines whether the group is Local or Remote
 * AssetGroup settings are also what determine whether a group becomes one or many Asset Bundles